 Summary: Want to work on your estate planning this year?
 Siedentopf Law has some tips to get you started, including: reviewing any existing estate planning documents (will, trust, power of attorney, advance directive for health care), updating your beneficiary designations, reviewing your life insurance policy, writing letters of instruction, and saving online account information.

 It’s the New Year!
-Time to make personal resolutions and set goals for 2018.
+Time to set goals and make personal resolutions.
 As you work through and prioritize your To Do list, Siedentopf Law has advice on some of the estate planning items you can tackle this year.

 Reviewing Your Will, Trust, Power of Attorney, and Advance Directive for Health Care: An estate plan is a collection of living documents – your will and/or trust, power of attorney, and medical advance directives.
 As changes happen within your family or business structures, your estate plans should change as well.
 It is a good idea to review these documents every few years, especially after a significant life event such as marriage, birth, divorce, death, or inheritance.
 You want to make sure your current plans reflect your financial goals and personal wishes.